Magodra/SceneToMeshConverter/README.md

 > [!NOTE]
 > If you would like to keep the scene tree, please make a copy before converting.
 Undo/Redo might still have issues.

-> [!IMPORTANT]
-> It is best for the node you want to convert to have default transform (Transform(0,0,0)).
-Otherwise the child meshes will be translated by the node's transform and as a result, they will be misplaced.

 ## Screenshots

 ![Convert scene to mesh, scene selected](screenshots/scene_to_mesh_test_scene.png)